Flownamix/react-datagrid-kit/README.md

 Enterprise-grade React data table primitives and styled components for dense product workflows.

-The product in this repository is the private Flownamix package `@flownamix/react-data-grid-kit`.

-The docs and Storybook apps are development workspaces.
-They exist to help build, review, test, and explain the package; they are not part of the shipped product.

 ## Product Package

 - A typed React data table package for operational product screens.